 BEAM Robotics

 One of the earliest hobbyist uses for solar cells occurred in a phenomenon called BEAM (which stands for Biology, Electronics, Aesthetics, and Mechanics); these were analog robotics designed as if they were living things.
 Created in the 1990s by engineer Robert Tilden, BEAM was an attempt to make robots as simple as possible—no microchips or programs ran these bots.
 Instead, Tilden used discrete components, such as capacitors and resistors, to create sense-act behaviors.
-For example, the robot
+For example, the robotsenses light and then turns a motor.

 This solar-powered robot spins when light strikes it.